rsnemmen/chicago-transit-forecasting/README.md

 # Time series forecasting: Chicago ridership

-This repo contains a detailed analysis of the Chicago public transportation (bus and rail) time series from 2001 to just before the pandemic.
+This repo explores the Chicago public transportation (bus and rail) time series from 2001 to just before the pandemic, testing a wide variety of forecasting models.
 For the exploratory analysis, it includes naive forecasting, autocorrelation and partial autocorrelation analysis.
 Models explored include:

 - (S)AR(I)MA with `statsmodels`
 - Linear